 Jupyter is a tool that came out of the data science community.
 In science, being able to replicate experiments is of the utmost importance -- so a tool where you can "show your work" is helpful.
 However, being able to show your work -- have colleagues validate what you have done, repeat …read more

 Write Python like an expert

 Interesting text encodings (and the people who love them)

-(Thanks to Tom Prince and Nelson Elhage for suggestions
+(Thanks to Tom Prince and Nelson Elhage for suggestions for improvement.)

 Exploration Driven Development

 "It's ok to mess up your own room."

 Sometime there is a problem where the design is obvious -- at least to you.
 Maybe it's simple.
 Maybe you've solved one like that many times.
 In those cases, just go ahead -- use Test-Driven-Development, lint your code as you're writing, and push a …read more